 Picture yourself waking up in this two-bedroom, two-bath, 14th century house!
 Domme, a wonderful medieval bastide town in Southwest France, holds the honor of being voted one of France's most beautiful villages.
 Ideally situated on a quiet street, this charming stone house--'La Belle Petite Maison'--and streetscape appeared on the cover of Travel + Leisure magazine in 2003 for a cover story entitled “The Heart of French Country.”
-The house has been furnished to a high standard using a mixture of both antique and new French oak furniture.
-Much of the house is newly decorated.
+The house has been furnished using a mixture of both antique and new French oak furniture.

 Dine in the kitchen at the large table or enjoy outdoor dining just out the glass door which opens onto the very private garden patio.
 The day-bed in the second floor salon offers comfortable sleeping for a fifth guest.
-A glass door leads to a lovely balcony with table and chairs, providing stunning views of the village, one of the ancient gates, and the hills to the South.
-The balcony makes a lovely spot to relax and enjoy coffee, tea, or a digestif.
+A glass door leads to a lovely balcony with table and chairs, providing a stunning view of the ancient Delbos gate, and the hills to the South.
+The balcony makes a lovely spot to relax and enjoy coffee, tea, or an apero.

 Given the location of the house within Domme, visitors can easily walk to the local museum and tourism office, the cave, gardens, wonderful restaurants and shops—as well as enjoy the village market on Thursday mornings!
 Fresh croissants for breakfast are only a few steps away.
 Stroll along the esplanade in the evening to watch the sun set over the valley below or walk the ancient ramparts around the village.